A Slightly Lifted Convex Relaxation for Nonconvex Quadratic Programming with Ball Constraints: A New Relaxation

-Then Section \ref{sec:background} provides the following relaxation of $\G := \cone \{ ww^T \in \Sbb^{n+1} : w \in \F \}$:
+Then Section \ref{sec:background} provides the following relaxation of $\G := \cone \{ ww^T \in \Sbb^{n+2} : w \in \F \}$:

-In this case, $\Kron$ is not relevant because $\F$ only contains one SOC constraint.
-Compared to $\widetilde \Rc$, the relaxation $\Rc$ has only one PSD constraint but contains one extra linear constraint and two SOC constraints.
+Here, the Kronecker approach is not applicable because $\F$ only contains one SOC constraint.
+Furthermore, compared to $\widetilde \Rc$, the relaxation $\Rc$ has only one PSD constraint but contains roughly ${m \choose 2}$ linear constraints and $m$ SOC constraints.